wp-plugins/adsense-now-lite/readme.txt

 == Change Log ==

+* V5.31: Admin page compatibility checks and improvements.
+[May 12, 2015]
 * V5.30: Compatibility with WordPress 4.2.
 [April 25, 2015]
 * V5.23: Preparing the codebase for the release of AJAX AdSense.
 [April 17, 2015]
 * V5.22: Improvements in the admin dashboard.
 [April 14, 2015]